Jose Altuve Player Props: Astros vs. Yankees

 Jose Altuve At The Plate

-- Altuve is batting .281 with nine doubles, a triple, seven home runs and 23 walks.
+- Altuve has nine doubles, a triple, eight home runs and 24 walks while batting .282.

-- Altuve enters this game on a seven-game hitting streak.
-Over the course of his last outings, he's hitting .400.
+- Altuve enters this game on a eight-game hitting streak.
+During his last games, he's hitting .316 with one homer.

+- Altuve has picked up a hit in 65.9% of his 41 games this season, with more than one hit in 29.3% of them.

-- Altuve has driven home a run in 12 games this season (30.0%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on two occasions..
+- Altuve has had at least one RBI in 31.7% of his games this season (13 of 41), with more than one RBI five times (12.2%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.